Pokémon Adventures: Emerald

-The protagonist of this story arc is Emerald, who is hired by Crystal and Professor Oak to capture Jirachi in seven days before it is captured by Guile Hideout, the main antagonist.
+The protagonist of this story arc is Emerald, who is hired by Crystal and Professor Oak to capture Jirachi in seven days before it is captured by Guile Hideout, the main antagonist of the arc.
 Emerald is also trying to challenge the seven facilities of the Battle Frontier and conquer them all.
 In the process, Emerald meets with the other two Hoenn Pokédex holders, Ruby and Sapphire.

 The three Pokédex owners take on the Battle Frontier challenge, but they are interrupted by Guile Hideout, who was manipulating the head of the Battle Tower, Anabel.
 In an ensuing battle with Emerald, he releases Anabel from his control and reveals himself to be Team Aqua's leader, Archie.
 He also reveals that he has caught Jirachi, and subsequently uses it to summon a massive water-composed clone of Kyogre to flood the Battle Frontier.
 Archie hints that he is unable to be separated from the armor covering him for a prolonged period of time.

 The three Pokédex holders escape the rising waters with the help of Gold and Crystal, who have also arrived at the Battle Frontier.
-Gold explains that the five Pokédex owners who were petrified — Red, Blue, Green, Yellow and Silver — were ordered to be shipped to the Battle Frontier.
+Gold explains that the five Pokédex owners who were petrified – Red, Blue, Green, Yellow and Silver – were ordered to be shipped to the Battle Frontier.
 The hope was for them to be de-petrified through a wish to Jirachi.
 While Crystal trains Ruby and Sapphire to learn a powerful skill that can help stop Kyogre, Archie abandons Jirachi, who is subsequently left in Emerald's hands.

 Gold assigns Emerald to make a wish to de-petrify Red, Blue, Green, Yellow and Silver.
 After finally coming into terms with his real desire—to be with Pokémon and people who like them, Jirachi grants his wish, and the five Pokédex owners are cured of their petrification.
 Red and Gold immediately incapacitate Archie by destroying his armor.
 With all ten Pokédex owners now reunited, they combine their strongest attacks together and defeat Kyogre and Archie, who vanishes for good.